 The maximum frequency of the SPSCK for an SPI configured as a slave is the bus clock speed (which is twice as fast as the fastest master SPSCK clock that can be generated).
 The frequency of the SPSCK for an SPI configured as a slave does not have to correspond to any SPI baud rate.
 The baud rate only controls the speed of the SPSCK generated by an SPI configured as a master.
-Therefore, the frequency of the SPSCK for an SPI configured as a slave can be any frequency less than or equal to the bus speed.
+Therefore, the frequency of the SPSCK for an SPI configured as a slave does not a slave does not be any frequency less than or equal to the bus speed.